Of all the ways we communicate at work, feedback is an essential one.

 If your tone and manner don't match the context of the feedback itself, you could send out a mixed message that confuses your employee.

->

-> When you’re giving constructive feedback, make sure your employee is given a chance to respond.
+When giving constructive feedback, make sure your employee has a chance to respond.
 It should be a conversation between you both.
-This shows that you’re prepared to listen to their concerns and their interpretation of events.
+This shows you’re prepared to listen to their concerns and their interpretation of events.
 It’s also an opportunity for the employee to express their ideas to you and become part of the solution.

->

-> - Make it timely
+- Make it timely

 It’s best to give praise when an employee’s achievement is still fresh.
 Timeliness is also important for negative feedback – except in a situation where an employee has done something that makes you feel genuinely bad.
 In that case, it may be wise to wait until you’ve ‘cooled off’ before taking it up with them.
 This will help to ensure that your feedback is objective and not coloured by emotion.